-These are fun to see on their own, but they work with the Cruise Control and can be used for the development of new apps and functions in the SDK.
+These are fun to see on their own, but they work with the patented Cruise Control technology and can be used for the development of new apps and functions in the SDK (Software Developer’s Kit).

-The Cruise Control means that if you move around or adjust the F1s it will adjust the motors according to your movements to keep a constant level of sensation.
+The patented Cruise Control technology means that if you move around or adjust the F1s it will adjust the motors according to your movements to keep a constant level of sensation.

 That means less fiddling around with buttons to get the feeling back where you want it.